LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 the pointer operator (->)?
 A If you have a pointer to an object, the pointer operator would be best suited.
 If you have instantiated an object as a local variable on the stack, then the dot operator is best suited.

+Steps to Using Objects
+1 Pen *MyPen; Declares the pointer
+2 MyPen = new Pen; Calls new to create the object
+3 MyPen->InkColor = red; Accesses object member through the pointer 4 delete MyPen; Deletes the object
+5 MyPen = 0; Clears the pointer

+Member Initializers
+When a data member of a class is defined, we can supply a default initializer called a default member initializer.
+Consider a revision of complex (§4.2.1): class complex {
+double re = 0;
+double im = 0; // representation: two doubles with default value 0.0
+public:
+complex(double r, double i) :re{r}, im{i} {} // constr uct complex from two scalars: {r,i}
+complex(double r) :re{r} {} // constr uct complex from one scalar: {r,0}
+complex() {} // default complex: {0,0}
+// ...
+}
+The default value is used whenever a constructor doesn’t provide a value.
+This simplifies code and helps us to avoid accidentally leaving a member uninitialized.